-On Sunday March 8th, 2020 clocks change!
+On Sunday, March 14 2021, clocks change!
 We are going FORWARD one hour starting at 2AM!
 This time change isn’t as brutal as the Fall change when you start your morning an hour sooner.
 Instead, it will feel pretty blissful to wake at 7AM…the old 6AM!
 In fact, many families use this as an opportunity to push their baby’s schedule forward for the warmer months!
 If you’d like to do that, it’s totally an option!
-Today I’ll walk you through how to handle the time transition for your baby, both adjusted schedule and new ‘later’ schedule!
+On the blog, I’ll walk you through how to handle the time transition for your baby, both adjusted schedule and the new ‘later’ schedule!
 But first…

-There are some types of methods around DST where you phase in and starting Wednesday or Thursday before the time change you begin to make subtle changes in your child’s sleep.
-I’m not really about all that planning ahead so I’d rather just focus on it when it happens.
+There are some methods around DST where you begin phasing in subtle changes in your child’s sleep routine starting Wednesday or Thursday before the time change.
+I don’t prefer all the planning ahead, so I’d rather just focus on it when it happens.
 That’s just my personality, and I’ve seen this work just fine with so many of my clients.
-It is okay to wait until Sunday morning to start making your change.
-Don’t put pressure on yourself to do anything beforehand.
+It’s okay to wait until Sunday morning to start making your change, so don’t put pressure on yourself to do anything beforehand.

-Sunday morning, when you wake up, and now it’s an hour later, get up, then change your clocks, get your coffee, get started for the day, and we are going to slightly adjust your child’s schedule.
+Sunday morning when you wake up (and now it’s an hour later), get up, then change your clocks, get your coffee, get started for the day, and finally, slightly adjust your child’s schedule.

-The way this works for springing forward is basically the direct opposite from the fall.
+The way this works for ‘springing forward’ is basically the direct opposite from the fall daylight savings.
 For right now, we are actually going to adjust your baby’s nap and bedtime schedule to where they will feel like they are going to bed thirty minutes sooner.
-Then, about three to four days later, depending on the kid, we’re going to go back to our normal time.
+Then, about three to four days later, depending on the child, we’re going to go back to our normal time.
 It takes about a week total to really adjust to this.
 Only about three to four days will you need to actually adjust their schedule before they get in line with it.

-Let’s look at some example schedules to save on your phone…
+Let’s look at some example sleep schedules to save on your phone…

-On a 2 nap schedule your child will still take 2 naps, but they’ll feel 30 minutes sooner.
+On a 2-nap schedule, your child will still take 2 naps, but the naps will feel 30 minutes sooner.
 We can get away with this easier in the morning because your child’s sleep pressure is the greatest.
-Have you noticed your child rubbing their eyes or yawning even after 1 hour of awake?
+Have you noticed your child rubbing their eyes or yawning even after 1 hour of being awake?
 Consider this like a sleep hangover.
 They slept well all night, wake up and the pressure from the night is still lingering.
 The morning nap is the easiest one to fall asleep for, so it’s not as much of a fight to get baby down a tad earlier.
-The rest of the day follows suit with 30 minutes ‘later’ naptimes, which feel like 30 minutes earlier.
+The rest of the day follows suit with 30 minute ‘later’ naptimes, which feel like 30 minutes earlier.

-On a 1 nap schedule your child will still keep their 1 nap, but it will feel 30 minutes sooner.
+On a 1-nap schedule, your child will still keep their 1 nap, but it will feel 30 minutes sooner.
 If your toddler did wake up later in the morning, you may want to focus on LOTS of activity time between breakfast and naptime!
-(This is just a good toddler nap tip in general actually!)
+(This is actually just a good toddler nap tip in general!)
 That night you’ll also adjust bedtime slightly.

-We’re going to essentially put them down to where they feel like they’re going to bed thirty minutes early.
+We’re essentially putting them down where they feel like they’re going to bed thirty minutes early.
 It’s going to take about four days to adjust.

-However, I can’t guarantee that we can get your child into this new time.
+However, I can’t guarantee that we can get your child into this new bedtime.
 A child’s body clock can be very sensitive.
-Even though your child cannot read numbers, their body is very in tune to their daily rhythms.
-To help with some of this, if you’re looking to adjust your child from a 6 AM-6 PM to a 7 AM-7 PM my #1 tip is to get outside!
-It’s the same thing I would do if you’re maybe dealing with jet lag or you’re moving to a new time zone.
-Getting outside allows your child to soak up the ending day sunlight.
-This is a huge way for your body to trigger time to produce melatonin.
+Even though your child cannot read numbers, their body is very in-tune with their daily rhythms.
+To help with some of this and if you’re looking to adjust your child from a 6 AM-6 PM to a 7 AM-7 PM, my #1 tip is to get outside!
+It’s the same thing I would do if you’re dealing with jet lag or you’re moving to a new time zone.
+Getting outside allows your child to soak up the ending day’s sunlight.
+This is a huge way for your body to trigger the production of melatonin.
 Melatonin is a naturally occurring hormone in our bodies that helps us fall asleep and stay asleep all night long.
-Let’s make sure we get outside, run around, play, play, play, go inside to get ready for bed, close the blinds and windows, make the house a little bit darker.
-You don’t have to turn off the lights and get ready with a flashlight, let’s just block out the natural sunlight so your body is cued to produce the melatonin and help adjust your child to this new schedule.
+Let’s make sure we get outside, run around, play, play, play, go inside to get ready for bed, close the blinds and windows, and make the house a little bit darker.
+You don’t have to turn off the lights and get ready with a flashlight, but let’s just block out the natural sunlight so your child’s body is cued to produce the melatonin and help adjust them to this new schedule.